monarch-initiative/monarch-legacy/conf/golr-views/README.md

 When we have a gene x phenotype association derived from genotype x gene and genotype x phenotype, should we put the genotype in the 'evidence' field?

+## Ontology Config

+There is a separate config for loading ontologies.
+For now we use the owltools flexloader for this, see: https://github.com/monarch-initiative/monarch-app/issues/730

+The yaml for this should not be edited manually: copy from the amigo conf.
+Talk to @kltm for details.